 If you’re the type who likes to be noticed even if you’re incognito, these oversized sunglasses for women stand out in the best way.
 These Quay sunglasses are made of a plastic frame, making them extremely lightweight on your face.
 To keep these protected in your bag, they come with a soft case with a cleaning cloth.
 These women’s sunglasses are offered in black with a smoke color gradient lens and a gold-tone trim.
 The nose bridge gives the designer pick a slight aviator vibe and we’re here for it.

 Best men’s sunglasses: Oakley Men’s Oo9102 Holbrook Sunglasses

+Oakley may be making sunglasses designed for Olympic athletes, but this popular sunglass company also designs some of the most popular sunglass styles on the market.
 Where to begin with these best-sellers?
 Besides being the epitome of cool sunglasses, they have all of the awesome technology that Oakley sunglasses are known for.
 The square Grilamid frames are impact-resistant, lightweight, and long-lasting.
 The lenses are both HDPolarized, filtering out 99 percent of reflected glare, and have a UV protection coating.
 These are offered in two sizes and over 30 frame and lens colors.
-If needed or wanted, the lenses can be swapped for prescription or PRIZM (an Oakley sunglasses technology designed to enhance color and contrast).
+If needed or wanted, the lenses can be swapped for prescription or PRIZM (an Oakley technology designed to enhance color and contrast).